KeltonMVP/rules/docs/factions/mixt/soa.en.md

 <span style="color:var(--pink);">7.4</span> You are not allowed to attack players you are extorting.
 Extortion can be successfully completed without engaging in DM, except when you are attacked first, and you can defend yourself (<span style="color:red">sanction: Faction Warn</span>).

+!!! info "Info note"
+    If the extorted player kills you, they will get back all their stolen goods.

 ## 8. Fines

 <span style="color:var(--pink);">8.1</span> If you stay AFK inside/outside the HQ in "<span style="color:var(--pink);">i</span>" and block player access - <span style="color:var(--green);">$25,000</span>